MSW Stipend Training Programs

 Students complete their second-year internship in an eligible setting and participate in trainings in the integration of primary care and behavioral health and inter-professional practice.
 Some of the training is with students through the Samuel Merritt Interprofessional Program at the Simulation Lab.

 The program is funded through the federal Health Resources and Services Administration (HRSA) and managed in partnership with the California Social Work Education Center (CalSWEC).
 Students who participate in this program receive a $10,000 stipend.
 A call for applications is sent out to first-year MSW students towards the end of the fall semester, and an information session is typically held in early spring semester.
-We are able to offer this stipend to six students.
+We are able to offer this stipend to six students each year.